Astable Multivibrator Circuit Using Op-amp

 Astable Multivibrator Circuit Calculations

-Once the calculations are done, we have all the values, and now we can move on to making the actual circuit and test it with the oscilloscope.
+Once the calculations are done, we have all the values, and now we can move on to making the actual circuit and testing it with the oscilloscope.

 Components Required to Build Op-amp Based Astable Multivibrator Circuit